-A century-old, MS Hans, was converted to live-aboard over a number of years.
-It lives at the cooperative harbour, Hermitage Moorings, the first licensed residential development on the Thames in over 90 years.
+A century-old trading cargo ship, MS Hans, was converted to live-aboard.
+It now lives at the cooperative harbour we helped build: Hermitage Moorings was the first licensed residential development on the Thames in over 90 years.

 (live view from the back of the ship)